Wednesday, 3 May 2017

 6. MOIRAANG

 All Meitei’s yek evolved from one of the above salai.
-It is believe that all the yumnak are descendants of the above Salais .
+It is believed that all the yumnak are descendants of the above Salais.
 The total number of established Yumnak today is 1000s plus.
-However each of them can trace back to one of the root Yek Salai.
-The word yek Salai is formed from the two ancient words , “yek” is derived from the word “yekpa” Paint , and it is associated with seven different colour of clothes worn by each yek and the word “Salai” is derived from Sandokpa (Expansion of population) .
+However, each of them can trace back to one of the roots Yek Salai.
+The word yek Salai is formed from the two ancient words, “yek” is derived from the word “yekpa” Paint, and it is associated with seven different colours of clothes worn by each yek and the word “Salai” is derived from Sandokpa (Expansion of population).
 Yek Salai referring to the system of maintaining individual male lineages seems more appropriate.

 1. Yek Tinnaba